wadevenz/FEB24-T1A3-Terminal_Application/README.md

 ##### ask_amount
 ![ask_amount](docs/ask_amount.png)

 The amount is assigned to the input asking for the user to specify a value amount.
-Using 'int' method to encompas input, the amount will be returned an integer.
+Using 'int' method to encompass input, the amount will be returned an integer.
 Before it is returned however, it is put through a conditional if statement to check whether the user input is above 0.
 A ValueError exception is raised if input is unexpected, such as alphabet character that cannot be converted to integer.
 A TypeError is also raised in the other functions utilising 'ask_amount' when the incorrect Value is inputted including an amount that is less than 0.

 ##### get_account
 ![get_account](docs/get_account.png)

 This function uses the parameters of the csv file and pin returned from user input.
 The function works by opening the file in a 'read' mode.
-Utilising csv package, the function is able to read the csv file as a dictionary using "Dictreader".Then through a for loop, iterates through each line of the csv file, checking for the 'value' that matches the pin 'key'.
+Utilising csv package, the function is able to read the csv file as a dictionary using "Dictreader".
+Then through a for loop, iterates through each line of the csv file, checking for the 'value' that matches the pin 'key'.
 If the pin 'key' finds a match it returns the corresponding line in the csv file.
 This row can then assigned to the 'current_user' object in the menu for use in other functions.
-This function also uses a try/ except to raise an exception for the FileNotFoundError, if the file trying to be read does not exist.
+This function also uses a try/except to raise an exception for the FileNotFoundError, if the file trying to be read does not exist.
 This error was identified in testing.
 The function returns "None" in the case of this error.

 ##### handle_create
 ![handle_create](docs/handle_create.png)

-Simply uses the inputs from 'ask_name' and 'ask_pin' and calls the 'create_account' feature discussed below.
+Simply uses the inputs from 'ask_name' and 'ask_pin' and assigns the returns to their respective variables.
+Then calls the 'create_account' feature discussed below with variables set as parameters, including the 'initial_balance' initialised at '100'.

 ##### handle_access
 ![handle_access](docs/handle_access.png)